 1997 – 2001 Honda CR250 Rear Wheel Bearing Replacement Parts:

-The only parts you will need are a new set of bearing and seals
+The only parts you will need are a set of new ’97-’01 Honda CR250 bearings and seals

 I am installing a set of factory links bearings and seals.